 A bit spicy, a bit tangy, and a bit umami, this Fermented Peruvian Red Pepper Salsa will liven up the simplest of dishes!
 5 ingredients – red chile (rocoto, Fresno, red jalapeño, etc.), tomato, red onion, lime juice, and vinegar… 3 days in an airtight container.
-Delicious!
+A delicious Peruvian Ají Recipe!

 Fermented Foods: Flavor and Health Benefits